 pH is the measure of the acidity or alkalinity of the soil.
 Having the proper pH is critical to healthy plant growth and the plants ability to utilize the other nutrients it needs.
 In the pH scale, 7.0 is considered neutral; lower numbers indicate acid soil, while higher numbers indicate that the soil is alkaline.
 Most plants prefer a pH of 6.8. pH levels influence nutrient availability, with most nutrients being available to plants when the pH is in this range (6.8-7.0).
 If a soil is too alkaline or too acid, certain nutrients may be limited.
 To change soil pH to the desirable range, you will either add lime if the soil is too acid or sulfur if the soil is too alkaline.
 With your pH test result, we will let you know what amount of lime or sulfur is needed if any.

-Cornell Cooperative Extension of Lewis County will perform a pH test on soil samples that are brought to our office at 5274 Outer Stowe Street, Lowville for a fee of $3/sample.
+Cornell Cooperative Extension of Lewis County will perform a pH test on soil samples that are brought to our office at 7395 East Road, Lowville for a fee of $3/sample.
 Please see instructions on "How to take a soil sample".

 We also sell Cornell pH Test Kits.
 When properly used, the pH can be determined to approximately +0.1 pH unit.
 This is adequate for most situations.
 Note: the pH kit cannot be used accurately by a color blind person.
 We offer the following kits:

-Soil samples for nutrient analysis may be brought to the CCE-Lewis County, along with the appropriate form and fee, and we will send them to the Agro-One Soils Laboratory in Ithaca for testing.
+Soil samples for nutrient analysis may be brought to the CCE-Lewis County, along with the appropriate fee (see below), and we will send them to the Agro-One Soils Laboratory in Ithaca for testing.
+Forms are available below or at our office.
 Copies of the test results are returned to the individual and to our office in about 10-14 days through mail or email, and you can contact us if necessary for assistance in interpreting your results.
 Samples are sent to the lab on Tuesday and Thursday of each week.

 Phosphorous & your Lawn: